 Perhaps most importantly, the Nikon D7500 has the same 20.9Mp sensor as the D500.
 This is paired with the same Expeed 5 processing engine and together they deliver a native sensitivity range of ISO 100-51,200 with expansion settings going all the way up to ISO 1,640,000 (Hi5).

-This high shooting rate is accompanied by full autofocusing and exposure metering and with a 51-point AF system the D7500 looks an attractive proposition for anyone interested in shooting sport.
+The high shooting rate is accompanied by full autofocusing and exposure metering.
+Combine these specifications with a 51-point AF system and the D7500 looks an attractive proposition for anyone interested in shooting sport.
 In addition to Single-point AF, 9-, 21-, or 51-point dynamic-area AF, 3D-tracking and auto-area AF, Nikon has added Group-area AF mode to help with tracking small subjects against distracting backgrounds.

 Exposure metering is handled by the 180,000-pixel RGB sensor which also informs the white balance, scene recognition and focusing system.
-A Highlight-weighted metering option is available when it’s crucial to retain the highlights in a scene – that could prove useful for anyone shooting a wedding.
+A Highlight-weighted metering option is available when it’s crucial to retain the highlights in a scene – that could prove useful for anyone shooting a wedding or spotlit subjects.